timoxley/best-practices/README.md

 # Programming Best Practices Tidbits
+### A Collection of quotes and paraphrases for developers from around the web.

 When I hear "JUST BANG OUT CODE THAT WORKS" I think of all the apps I don't use anymore because they gradually lost the ability to iterate.